Retirement Planning5 min read

 Long-Term Care — The Big Tail Risk

-• Publicly subsidized long-term care — basic accommodation roughly $1,700–$2,900/month depending on province (~$2,036 in Ontario; $1,700–$2,200 in Alberta; income-tested in BC).
+• Publicly subsidized long-term care — basic accommodation roughly $2,000–$3,000/month per resident depending on province (~$2,085 in Ontario for basic; ~$2,148 in Alberta for a shared room, rising for private rooms; income-tested in BC).
 Most provinces offer rate reductions for low-income residents.
-(Ontario LTC rates)
+(Ontario LTC rates; Alberta continuing-care accommodation charges)

-• Private retirement homes — not subsidized, commonly $3,000–$7,000+/month depending on services and location.
+• Private retirement homes — often not subsidized, commonly $3,000–$7,000+/month per resident depending on services and location.

 Three common ways Canadian retirees plan for it: